Integrated Channel Estimation and Sensing for Near-Field ELAA Systems via Low-Rank Tensor Decomposition: Simulation Results

 Fig. \ref{nmse_128} illustrates the NMSE performance of our proposed BTD-based method and the CS-based MMV methods, where we set $T = 4$ and $M = 64$.
 It can be observed that, our proposed BTD-based method outperforms the SOMP method by a big margin across different SNR settings.
-Compared with the SIGW method, a significant performance improvement can be observed at the low-SNR regime.
-As shown in Fig. \ref{nmse_128}(c), our proposed method has a performance similar to the compressed sensing-based method when $T = 2$.
-This is because the BTD model has a weak uniqueness guarantee in this case.
-When the user channels exhibit relatively high correlation, the resulting BTD suffers severe decomposition ambiguity, which degrades the accuracy of the subsequent channel estimation.
+Compared with the SIGW method, a significant performance improvement can be observed at the low-SNR regime. {In the high-SNR regime, the proposed BTD-based method reaches its error floor due to the numerical ill-conditioning of the NLS algorithm, while the SIGW can still benefit from the reduced noise level, so the performance gap becomes smaller.}

+{As shown in Fig. \ref{nmse_128}(c) and (d), our proposed method achieves a reliable channel estimation performance for spatially well-separated scenarios (i.e., the angle/distance parameters associated with different paths are sufficiently separated) with only $T \geq 2$, since the Kruskal condition of BTD can be readily satisfied in this case.
+However, for spatially weakly separated scenarios (i.e., the angle/distance parameters associated with different paths are weakly separated), the associated factor matrices become ill-conditioned, leading to even worse performance than CS-based methods when $T$ is small.
+This degradation can be mitigated by increasing the pilot length, which improves the overall identifiability of the BTD model and thereby enhances the subsequent estimation performance.}

+{Table~\ref{tab:btd_runtime_settings} compares the average run times of respective algorithms under several representative NLoS simulation settings.
+As observed, the proposed BTD-based method incurs a higher computational cost than the CS-based benchmarks in most considered settings.
+Interestingly, when the pilot length increases to $T=6$, the BTD-based method becomes more efficient than the SIGW method.
+This improvement can be attributed to the faster convergence behavior of the NLS algorithm with a larger pilot length, while the computational cost of the SIGW method increases more rapidly as the data dimension grows.}